A Simple Guide to Digital Dictation

 Obviously, this method of dictation came with its drawbacks.

-However, as technology has progressed, better ways of dictation have become available.
+However, as technology has progressed, better ways of dictation have become available, particularly digital dictation.
+So, what is digital dictation?

-These dictations can then be uploaded to a cloud-based platform.
+Digital dictation is a method of recording and editing speech digitally without the need for clunky analogue tapes.
+Digital dictations can also be uploaded to a cloud-based platform.
 The upload is almost instantaneous and means there’s no chance of the dictations going missing.

 It also eliminates the problem of access, as the person transcribing the dictation can start straight away, too.